UtkarshDeoli/personal-website/content/Blog/Internet Of Things/index.md

 IoT is not just about convenience; it also addresses significant challenges across various sectors.

-1. **Healthcare:** Remote patient monitoring and telehealth services provide better care for patients, especially in remote areas.
+1. **Healthcare:** Remote patient monitoring and tele health services provide better care for patients, especially in remote areas.
    - **Example:** IoT-enabled devices can monitor chronic conditions like diabetes, sending real-time data to healthcare providers.

 2. **Agriculture:** Smart farming technologies optimize irrigation, monitor soil health, and increase crop yields.